 Did you know?

-The cost to supply electricity actually varies minute by minute.
+The cost to supply electricity varies minute by minute.

-During the course of a single day, the wholesale price of electricity on the electric power grid reflects the real-time cost for supplying electricity.
+The wholesale price of electricity on the electric power grid reflects the real-time cost for supplying electricity.
 Demand for electricity contributes to the cost of supplying electricity.
-Electricity demand is usually highest in the afternoon and early evening (peak hours), and costs to provide electricity are usually higher at these times.
+Electricity demand is usually highest in the afternoon and early evening (peak hours), so costs to provide electricity are usually higher at these times.

 Most consumers pay prices based on the seasonal average cost of providing electricity, so they do not experience these daily price fluctuations.
 Some utilities offer their customers time-of-day pricing to encourage electricity conservation and to reduce peak demand for electricity.